SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Replacing-References-to-Constant-Variables-with-Their-Actual-Value.md

 ## Analysis Methodology

 Obviously, the obfuscated script is much more difficult to read.
-If you were to manually deobfuscate it, you'd have to search up each referenced variable and replace each occurence of it with the actual variable.
-That could get tedious for a large amount of variables, so we're going to do it the Babel way.
+If you were to manually deobfuscate it, you'd have to search up each referenced variable and replace each occurrence of it with the actual variable.
+That could get tedious for a large number of variables, so we're going to do it the Babel way.
 As always, let's start by pasting the code into [AST Explorer](https://astexplorer.net/).

 ![View of the obfuscated code in AST Explorer](replacing1.PNG)

-Our target of interest are the extra variable declarations.
+Our targets of interest are the extra variable declarations.
 Let's take a closer look at one of them:

 ![A closer look at one of the nodes of interest](replacing2.PNG)

 So, the target node type appears to be of type _VariableDeclaration_.
-However, each of these _VariableDeclarations_ contain an array of _VariableDeclarators_.
-It is the _VariableDeclarator_ that actually contains the information of the variables, including its `id` and `init` value.
-So, the actual node type we should focus on are _VariableDeclarators_.
+However, each of these _VariableDeclarations_ contains an array of _VariableDeclarators_.
+It is the _VariableDeclarator_ that actually contains the information of the variables, including its `id` and `init` values.
+So, the actual node type we should focus on is _VariableDeclarator_.

 Recall that we want to identify all **_constant_** variables, then replace all their **_references_** with their actual value.
 It's important to note that variables in different scopes (e.g. local vs. global), may share the same name but have different values.
 So, the solution isn't as simple as blindly replacing all matching identifiers with their initial value.

 This would be a convoluted process if not for Babel's 'Scope' API.
-I won't dive too deep into the available scope API's, but you can refer to the [Babel Plugin Handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md#toc-scopes) to learn more about them.
+I won't dive too deep into the available scope APIs, but you can refer to the [Babel Plugin Handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md#toc-scopes) to learn more about them.
 In our case, the `scope.getBinding(${identifierName})` method will be incredibly useful for us, as it directly returns information regarding if a variable is constant and all of its references.

 Putting all this knowledge together, the steps for creating the deobfuscator are as follows: